awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 1. On the Edit queue page, in the Quick connect box, search for the quick connect you created\.

 1. Select the quick connect and then choose **Save**\.

+**Tip**
+Agents see all of the quick connects for the queues in their routing profile\.

 ## Resume a Contact Flow After Transfer<a name="contact-flow-resume"></a>